 Placing advertisements in the search engine – that is search engine advertising, or SEA for short.
 As the largest search engine in the world, Google plays a central role in this.
 With its online advertising system Google Ads (formerly Google AdWords), advertisements can be placed in Google Search, Google Shopping, YouTube or the Google advertising network (i.e. on websites and in apps of Google’s advertising partners).
 The advantage over classicsearch engine optimisation (SEO) lies in the planability and scalability as well as the quick set-up and response.

-We are a certified Google partner agency for search engine advertising and are allowed to use the official Google partner logo.
+We are a certified Google partner agency for search engine advertising and video advertising and are allowed to use the official Google partner logo.
 But what does that mean for you?

 Google Partner is a programme for advertising agencies and other digital marketing companies that manage Google Ads accounts on behalf of their clients.
 Google awards the Google Partner logo to those companies that meet the following requirements:

-The agency must be able to demonstrate an optimisation factor of at least 70 % for your Google Ads campaigns.
+The agency must be able to demonstrate and maintain an optimization factor of at least 70% in its Google Ads campaigns.

 The agency must be able to demonstrate a minimum amount of Google Ads spend within 90 calendar days.